Bail on TWTR Stock?

 The move by Twitter to stream a weekly NFL game was a great start, as it could draw new users to the platform.
 At least, I think it will.

-If this move is successful, Twitter could then look at streaming other live entertainment, whether that is sports, theatre, concerts, or anything that has mass-market appeal.
+If this move is successful, Twitter could then look at streaming other live entertainment, whether that is sports, theater, concerts, or anything that has mass-market appeal.

 Of course, generating dollars from the lucrative mobile advertising space will be critical.
 The company is pushing its “First View” video service, which allows companies around the world to display video advertising on Twitter.
 In my view, the use of Twitter as a mobile advertising strategy makes a whole lot of sense.